tuzig/gizajs/README.md

 In the above dir you got a `bio.json` file.
 This is a sample that the build script copied in for you to use as a base.
 Edit it and key in the personal details and the life spans of your hero.

+## Runing it locally

+To run it locally you need a simple http server, like `python3 -m http.server`.
+Once the server is running, point your browser at http://localhost:8000 and start playing with gizajs.

 ## Contribuiting